usnistgov/jsont/README.md

 tools.  py.test is used to execute these tests.
 To run, change into the root directory of this distribution and type "py.test".

+## Disclaimer

+This repository serves as a platform for open community collaboration to enable and encourage greater sharing of and interoperability between research data from around the world.
+Except where otherwise noted, the content and software within this repository should be considered a work in progress, may contain input from non-governmental contributors, and thus should not be construed to represent the position nor have the endorsement the United States government.

+The content and software contained in this repository is provided "AS IS" with no warrenty of any kind.